guesswho1234/Rex/README.md

 - The RDS file used to evaluate the exam
 - A TXT file "statistics.txt" containing some basic evaluation statistics
 - A TXT file "input.txt" containing all the input values used for evaluating the exam
+- A TXT file "code.txt" containing R code, which can be used to replicate the output without Rex

 ## Contribute

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.